Help reform Ottawa's Boulevard Bylaws to build biodiversity and protect pollinators!

 Why is this important?

 Across Canada, we are seeing a significant decline in animal and plant species.
 More than 700 species have been classified as at risk and about 60 of them live in Ottawa.
 Part of this decline is habitat loss.
 People are beginning to realize that every space matters, especially in urban areas.
-We need to reform our bylaws so that they allow residents to have naturalized gardens and to encourage planting that supports native biodiversity (the plants that our local pollinators and animals have evolved with and are the best source of food and habitat)
+We need to reform municipal bylaws so that they allow residents to have naturalized gardens and to encourage planting that supports native biodiversity (the plants that our local pollinators and animals have evolved with and are the best source of food and habitat)

 Communities across Canada and around the world have recognized the value of naturalizing urban spaces, and have revised their policies and bylaws to make it happen.
 Replacing grass with plants native to the area will: